 By Rickey Hampton, Editor and Founder of TheAfricanAmericanAthlete.com

 I used to hate Larry Bird.
-I hated every time he let loose that lethal jumper, or made some ridiculous pass to Kevin McHale, or Robert Parrish, for an easy bucket.
+I hated every time he let go of that lethal jumper, or made some ridiculous pass to Kevin McHale, or Robert Parrish, for an easy bucket.

 I hated how he led his team past my beloved Pistons.
 Nonetheless, each time he broke my heart, I had to give the man his props.
 Larry Bird was a hell of a basketball player, and one of the game’s all-time greats.